Mahjong Tiles

 Mahjong and Mahjong Solitaire are played with special game pieces called tiles.
 Mahjong tiles, like the game itself originated in China with the earliest remaining mahjong set dating back to the early 1870s.

-It’s important to note that the info below uses tile images from our Mahjong Solitaire game, and they can slightly differ from tiles used in the original mahjong.
+It’s important to note that the info below uses tile images from our Mahjong game, and they can slightly differ from tiles used in the original mahjong.
 See this wiki article about mahjong tiles for reference to the original mahjong(board game) tiles.

 The standard set for mahjong usually has 144 tiles which can be organized into three categories: